 The School of Professional Psychology, housed in the College of Health Professions in Hillsboro, Ore., is proud to be one of eight schools within Pacific University's College of Health Professions.
 This dynamic college provides a consortium of graduate and professional health students, creating a unique interdisciplinary environment.

 Students at Pacific are engaged in interdisciplinary study in the first semester while enrolled in Interprofessional Competence: Theory & Practice, a course designed to bring students from all programs together to gain interprofessional knowledge and awareness in a team-based setting.
 Course topics include team building, diversity and leadership.

 The College of Health Professions hosts six annual interprofessional Case Conferences in which faculty and community health professionals present case studies on current healthcare issues.
 By integrating these conferences throughout the year, we give students a forum for interaction and dialogue on topics that directly affect their areas of study while learning about the perspectives of other future healthcare providers.
 Students also have the opportunity to engage in the practices of other university programs by using on-campus clinic services for their individual healthcare needs.

 Interested in learning medical Spanish?
 The College of Health Professions also offers an optional medical Spanish course for all health students — yet another opportunity to develop your skills while gaining interprofessional knowledge.
 In addition to on-campus involvement, you can apply your Spanish across borders.
-Students in the Latino Bilingual track or with fluency in Spanish can travel to various parts of Mexico for a summer immersion course to further develop their skills.
+Students in the Latino Bilingual track or with fluency in Spanish can travel to various parts of the Pacific Northwest for a summer experiential course to further develop their skills.